thompson-ad/lireddit-server/notes.md

 NOTE - ensure you have the database installed.
 This can be a pain but I've bookmarked some good resources to help.

-4. Set up a MikroOrm instance
+4. Set up a MikroOrm instance, your first entity and get make sure you can create a table for that entity by doing a migration